Mad Love (JoJo album)

 Mad Love is the third studio album by American singer-songwriter JoJo.
 The album was released on October 14, 2016, through Atlantic Records.
-Incorporating a base core of R&B, pop and soul music, JoJo wanted the album to take fans through a journey from beginning to end while not only being for her, but relatable to all the fans who stuck by her though her years in limbo, and to serve as the "soundtrack to peoples' lives".
-It serves as her first major official release in a decade following 2006's The High Road.
-A deluxe edition of the album featuring 4 bonus tracks was released simultaneously alongside the eleven-track standard edition.
-JoJo co-wrote every song on the album while also vocal producing every song.
+Incorporating a base core of R&B, pop and soul music, it serves as her first major album release in a decade following 2006's The High Road.
+JoJo co-wrote every song on the album while also providing vocal production every song.
 The album was JoJo's only album release under Atlantic Records, as she left in August 2017 to form her own label under Warner Records.

-JoJo called upon the likes of Josh "Igloo" Monroy, Jussifer, Rock Mafia, Matt Friedman, Oscar Holter and MNEK as well as others, to handle production for the album.
-JoJo had recorded several incarnations of a third album while still contracted under Blackground Records since early 2008 that were ultimately shelved and scrapped following JoJo's release and signing with Atlantic Records in December 2013.
-The album had then begun production again from scratch and was re-written and recorded over a two-year period, with majority of the album being recorded in early 2016.
-Amongst those included are collaborations with rappers Wiz Khalifa and Remy Ma, in addition to her friend, Canadian singer Alessia Cara who featured JoJo in her video for "Scars to Your Beautiful" who features on a song called "I Can Only.".
-Occasionally the album dips into other genres such adult contemporary and soul music.
+Beginning in 2008, JoJo had recorded several incarnations of a third album while still contracted under Blackground Records.
+These incarnations were ultimately scrapped following JoJo's difficulties with the label and subsequent release from the Blackground Records in 2013.
+After signing with Atlantic Records in December 2013, the album then began production from scratch; the majority of the album was recorded in early 2016.
+Amongst those included are collaborations with rappers Wiz Khalifa and Remy Ma, in addition to Canadian singer Alessia Cara who features on the song "I Can Only."
+JoJo also worked with producers Josh "Igloo" Monroy, Jussifer, Rock Mafia, Matt Friedman, Oscar Holter, and MNEK, among others.